 Yes.
 You are welcome to borrow or try out one of my guitars for the first lesson or two, just to get a feel for it, but after that you will need to buy your own instrument.
 To progress and get the most enjoyment out of playing you really need an instrument to practice and play with between lessons.

-I like to support local business and have a good relationship with Jonathan, Tony and Jordan at Island Music.
+I like to support local business and have a good relationship with Jonathan and his staff at Island Music.
 Several of my students have received very good service from them, ensuring they buy a suitable guitar at a competitive price.

 I am also fortunate in having direct contact with Manuel Rodriguez who is one of the famous and prestigious Luthiers from Spain and makes excellent guitars.